waseemuddin/Git-for-beginners/Git-Lab02/README.md

 💾 <a href="https://shaikhwaseem.com" target="_blank">shahikhwaseem.com</a> <br>

-💾 <a href="https://www.youtube.com/@waseeemuddin" target="_blank">Youtube Link</a>
+💾 <a href="https://www.youtube.com/@waseeemuddin" target="_blank">Follow my YouTube channel</a>

 # GIT Lab 02 - How to Create and Manage Git Branches

-In this lab-02 we will look at the Git Brnach and how to create git branch and manager branches
+In this lab-02 we will look at the Git Brnach and how to create git branch and manage branches

+### Example - Consider as real case project

 Let's consider a real-world project example: building a website.
 Imagine you and your team are working on a website project, and you decide to use Git to manage your code.